, | 2 min read

 Ansible Motion has deployed a number of DIL systems worldwide that feature graphics and terrain rendering by rFpro.
 Since our simulators are a breed apart, aimed at engineering-class simulation use cases, rFpro’s low-latency, high bandwidth image generation and terrain modelling technologies can be a perfect fit for certain classes of experiments.

-There are many imaging tools that do an excellent good job of “objectifying” virtual driving environments for on-board sensors, but in some DIL experiments it is also necessary to deliver real-time sensory feedback to human eyes.
+There are many imaging tools that do an excellent job of “objectifying” virtual driving environments for on-board sensors, but in some DIL experiments it is also necessary to deliver real-time sensory feedback to human eyes.
 For example, experiments that require realistic driver behavior in combination with system intervention during transient / emergency maneuvers cannot tolerate any lateral “blurring” of rendered images or human-eye aberrations.

 We can readily recognize that what is pleasing to human eyes and what is pleasing to sensors is, of course, quite different.
 The delays of tenths or even hundredths of milliseconds that might be acceptable to some SIL (or real) sensors and some sub-sets of ADAS system verifications, might not be acceptable to human drivers.
 A driver will quickly become disoriented if their expectations are violated – and if this changes their behavior, DIL simulator experiments can be invalid.